A Systemic Disease

 There is a substantial body of evidence … that immunization may precipitate arthritis in some individuals … tetanus, hepatitis B and smallpox vaccinations.… Rubella vaccine is the only vaccine for which there is convincing evidence to date of a link with arthritis.7

-The Orthodox Medical Approacharthritis3
+The Orthodox Medical Approach

 Medicine offers no cure for arthritis, just symptom treatment including a lifetime of drugs for the pain and inflammation.
 Heat, hot packs or exercises in warm water are often suggested; if a joint becomes severely deteriorated, then surgery may be considered.